 Geospatial data manipulation in R

-Map data are stored in a very specific geospatial format in R. This post describes the most common manipulations you may have to apply: selecting zone, simplifying the borders, and more.
+Map data in R is stored in a specialized geospatial format: shapefiles.
+This post explores key manipulations you might need, including selecting zones, simplifying borders, and more.

 Background map section About Maps